icon-project/documentation/howto/how-to-estimate-required-step.md

 }
 ```

-#### Response
+#### Response - Success

-If there are no exceptions, the response shows the estimated STEPs as follow.
+If there are no exceptions, the response will return the estimated Step usage as follows.

 ```json
 {